-Broken Paddle Guiding Company ensures that you’ve had the best experience, as you enjoy the wild waters, beauty, and the serene environment offered by the Mississippi River and its tributaries.
+Broken Paddle Guiding Company ensures that you’ve had the best experience, as you enjoy the wild waters, beauty, and serene environment offered by the Mississippi River and its tributaries.

-You get to paddle with an experienced kayak guide via the dense forest and learning more about the mighty Mississippi River’s ecosystem.
+You get to paddle with an experienced kayak guide via the dense forest and learn more about the mighty Mississippi River’s ecosystem.
 The company offers daily kayak lessons and guided tours, and you don’t need any experience for this.

 The guides will make sure you are safe and that you have maximum fun.